 Introduction to basic concepts of vector GIS using several industry specific software programs including nomenclature of cartography and geography.
-Lecture Hrs. = 2, Lab Hrs. = 2 Pre/Corequisite: READ 301 or equivalent

 GOVT 2107

 Federal and Texas Constitutions

 Includes consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
 Prerequisite: By permission only.
 Enrollment limited to students who have already completed a minimum of 6 SCH of GOVT courses but have not satisfied the statutory requirement for study of the federal and state constitutions.